Box Office: ‘Aquaman’ Nabs $9 Million on Thursday for Early Haul of $13.7 Million

 The latest addition to the DC Extended Universe is arriving in 4,150 domestic locations, with studio expectations of about $67 million for the Friday-Sunday period, and $120 million for the five days from Friday through Christmas.
 The movie held two special previews — one on Dec.
 15 for Amazon Prime customers and another on Dec.
 19 — leading up to its official release.

 “Aquaman” carries a hefty $200 million production price tag.
-It follows Warner Bros.’
-“Wonder Woman,” which pulled in $11 million from Thursday night previews on its way to a massive $103 million launch weekend and eventual $412 million domestic gross.
+It’s the first Warner Bros. stand-alone DC title since “Wonder Woman,” which pulled in $11 million from Thursday night previews on its way to a massive $103 million launch weekend and eventual $412 million domestic gross.
 In October, Sony’s “Venom” took in $10 million from Thursday previews and made $80 million in its launch frame.

 Rob Marshall, the filmmaker behind “Chicago” and “Into the Woods,” directed “Mary Poppins Returns, which cost $130 million before a global marketing push.
 The film features new music from Marc Shaiman and Scott Wittman.
 The sequel to the 1964 original, which starred Julie Andrews and Dick Van Dyke, will debut in Brazil, France, Germany, Italy, Spain, the U.K., Belgium, Netherlands, and Austria this weekend.